jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Visualize `Document`

 To better see the Document's recursive structure, you can use `.plot()` function.
-If you are using JupyterLab/Notebook, all `Document` objects will be auto-rendered.
+If you are using JupyterLab/Notebook, all `Document` objects will be auto-rendered:

 <table>
   <tr>